U.S. Plane Goes Down In Afghanistan, Prompting Wave Of Questions, Contradictions

 The militant group frequently exaggerates battlefield actions, and the claims could not be confirmed.

-Meanwhile, a spokesperson for the Afghan Ministry of Defense, Ruhallah Ahmadzai told NPR that the aircraft was not Afghan — neither civilian nor military.
+Meanwhile, a spokesperson for the Afghan Ministry of Defense, Ruhallah Ahmadzai, told NPR that the aircraft was not Afghan — neither civilian nor military.
 Ahmadzai said Afghan special forces have been deployed to the crash site.

 Journalists in the area posted purported images of the charred, smoldering wreck, which NPR has not independently verified.
 The plane shown in several different videos bears markings that appear to be a version of U.S. Air Force insignia.